bji/vote-account-manager/README.md

 done.

-3. "Full" management, with all authorities separate.
+3. **"Full" management**, with all authorities separate.
 This would be used in case the operator has some reason to expect to need to change the vote authority or validator identity in future.
 The commands for setting a vote account up for management in this way: